atlas-lion91/Deployment2/README.md

 ## Introduction

-This documentation guides you through edeploying a URL shortener application using Jenkins pipelines and Elastic Beanstalk.
+This documentation guides you through deploying a URL shortener application using Jenkins pipelines and Elastic Beanstalk.
 The aim is to offer a comprehensive and easy-to-follow guide for deploying the application.

 ## Overview